marylandCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • It is a payable offense, but you wish to request a trial and contest the ticket.

-• The citation indicates you must appear in court and is effectively a court summons.
+• The citation indicates that you need to appear in court and is a court summons.

 Which Courts in Maryland have jurisdiction to hear traffic violation matters?